matsev/getting-familiar-with-spring-boot/README.md

 First of all, we need to add a suitable _Starter POM_ to our project to get the required dependencies.
 A Starter POM is a convenient, opinionated, dependency declaration that allows you to easily extend your app with new features including all transitive dependencies.
-Take a moment to familiarize yourself with the Starter POM listed in the [reference docs](http://docs.spring.io/spring-boot/docs/1.1.x/reference/htmlsingle/#using-boot-starter-poms).
+Take a moment to familiarize yourself with the Starter POMs listed in the [reference docs](http://docs.spring.io/spring-boot/docs/1.1.x/reference/htmlsingle/#using-boot-starter-poms).
 As you may have noticed, there is a one-to-one mapping between the available Starter POMs and the `Styles` listed at [Spring Initializr](http://start.spring.io/) page, and if you had selected one or more of them the corresponding Starter POM would have been added to the dependencies in the generated pom file.

 **Question:**
-Which Starter POM do you need to add Tomcat, Spring MVC, FasterJackson and other useful dependencies for a web project?
+- Which Starter POM do you need to add Tomcat, Spring MVC, FasterJackson and other useful dependencies for a web project?
+Add it to your project.
 Hint, you only need one.

 Create a simple `Greeting` object:
 ```java